 -General Description of the Book:

-It is primarily a book of tafsir bi’l-manthoor (narration-based exegesis) characterized by easy-to-understand and condensed language.
+It is primarily a book of narration-based tafsir characterized by easy-to-understand and condensed language.
 At its core, it is an abridgement of Tafsir al-Tha’labi, however al-Baghawi removed the fabricated narrations and statements of bid’ah from it in constructing his own work.
 In his tafsir, al-Baghawi mentions different statements of the salaf in regards to their explanations of an ayah, although he does not state a position as to their relative merits, neither in regards to the content nor the chain.
 In sum, it is an excellent and sound book of tafsir which is well-recognized and widespread among the people of knowledge.

 It is salafi in ‘aqeedah, affirming for Allah what He affirmed for Himself in regards to His names and attributes, as Imam al-Baghawi confirmed in the introduction to his valuable work “Sharh al-Sunnah“.
 So by-and-large, this tafsir affirms the attributes of Allah, however some instances of ta’weel in regards to some of Allah’s attributes do occur, most likely as traces from Tafsir al-Tha’labi.

 In general, al-Baghawi transmitted the statements of the sahaabah, the tabi’een and those who followed them from the salaf of this ummah regarding their explanations of the ayaat without mentioning the chain of narration in the text, sufficing merely to say, “Ibn ‘Abbaas said such-and-such” or “Mujaahid said such-and-such”.
 This is because he had already mentioned the majority of chains of narrations which he would use in the introduction of his tafsir.
 So he primarily relied upon 11 chains of narration, and if he employed a different one in some instances, he would include the full chain in the text.